telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 ## Capture Android Application Traffic

 Most production-ready applications explicitly restrict user-installed certificates' usage, which means that Fiddler Everywhere won't complete the TLS handshake and decrypt their HTTPS traffic.
-However, you can capture traffic from applications in active development, which means that you have access to the code of that application.
+However, you can capture traffic from applications in active development, which means you have access to the code of that application.

 1. (For Android API 24 and later) Add the following code to the `Android/src/main/res/xml/network_security_config.xml` file: